anthark/as/README.md

 ### Prerequisites
 - `cmake`, `ninja`, any C++ compiler
 - `LLVM 17.0.6`.
 For macOS and arm64, if it is not supplied, the pre-built binaries are downloaded automatically.
+- LuaJIT downloaded and built if you want to use Lua benchmarks

 The environment variable `LLVM_ROOT_DIR` should be set to the directory where the LLVM 17.0.6 binaries are located (this directory should contain `bin`, `include`, `lib`, and other directories).